Calcium and Hair Testing

 - Essential synergists: copper and magnesium.

-- Essential antagonist: potassium, sodium risers such as manganese an iron.
+- Essential antagonist: potassium, and sodium risers such as manganese and iron.

 - Adrenal hormones: particularly cortisol also known as cortisone will raise potassium which causes calcium levels to decrease.

 - Chromium: enhances utilization of insulin resulting in improved burning of glucose.
 An increase in the burning of glucose speeds up the metabolic rate resulting in a lower calcium level.

 - Glandular relationships: any factor which increases thyroid and adrenal function will lower tissue calcium levels.